paintedbicycle/sketch-data-faker/README.md

 # Sketch Data Faker

-Sketch Data Faker enables you to insert random content into your Sketch files and you can specify what type of content for each layer.
+Sketch Data Faker enables you to insert random, yet predictable content into your Sketch files.
+You can specify what type of content to insert for each layer.

-- You can choose from 130+ types of data (Full Name, Email Address, Telephone, Paragraph, etc)
+- You can choose from 130+ types of data including Full Name, Email Address, Telephone, Paragraph, etc
-- It will insert a random version of that data into the specific layer that you select
+- It will insert a random version of that data into the layer that you specify
-- You can refresh your layer to get a different value of that same type of data
+- You can refresh that layer over and over to get a different version of that same type of data
-- It works inside Symbols, so one duplicated symbol can have different random content of the same type (i.e. a list of names)
+- It also works inside symbols.
+This means one duplicated symbol can have different random content of the same type (i.e. creating a list of names in a table)
-- It also works with Symbols imported from Libraries
+- It also works with symbols imported from Sketch Libraries

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->